terenceylchow124/Sudoku-Automation/README.md

 > - The programe will automically take 4 steps:
 >   1. screenshot sudoku;
 >   2. recongize digit and generate sudoku board;
->   3. solve by Backtracking,
+>   3. solve by Backtracking;
 >   4. simulate keyboard actions.
-> - Note that, you may need to adjust WINDOW_X, WINDOW_Y, WINDOW_WIDTH and WINDOW_HEIGHT in main.py in order to take proper screenshot from your screen.
+> - You may need to adjust WINDOW_X, WINDOW_Y, WINDOW_WIDTH and WINDOW_HEIGHT in main.py in order to take proper screenshot from your screen.

 # Acknowledgment
 We refer reader to: